Claude Cowork Guide 2026: How to Add Skills, Connect Files & Automate Tasks

 “I have 50 receipt screenshots in this folder.
 Create an expense spreadsheet with vendor, date, amount, and category.
 Include totals by category.”

 Claude reads the images, extracts the data, builds the spreadsheet with working formulas.
 What would take you an hour happens in a few minutes.
+(If you want a dedicated prompt for this, grab our Expense Categorizer skill.)

 Research Synthesis